 The export is confirmed by a pop-up dialog:

-The vector map created by computing the normal map
+The color map created by computing the normal map

 is viewed in your usual image editor.
 In the example below, the